chaos-mesh/chaos-mesh/doc/io_chaos.md

 ### Configure a ConfigMap

-Chaos Mesh™ uses sidecar container to inject IO chaos, to fulfill this chaos you need to configure this sidecar container using a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)
+Chaos Mesh uses sidecar container to inject IO chaos, to fulfill this chaos you need to configure this sidecar container using a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)
 You can refer this [document](sidecar_configmap.md) to define a specify ConfigMap for your application before starting your chaos experiment.